wso2/docs-is/en/docs/guides/mfa/knowledge-factor.md

 # Knowledge Factor

 Knowledge factor is the most commonly used identity authentication mechanism.
-It requires the user to demonstrate knowledge of a secret for the purpose of authentication.
+It requires the user to demonstrate knowledge of a secret for successful authentication.

 -   [Password-based Authentication](../password)